sharkdp/pysh/README.md

 Python-enhanced bash scripts.

-`pysh` allows you to write bash scripts that include short snippets of Python code where the local environment is shared between bash and Python.
+`pysh` allows you to write bash scripts that include short snippets of Python code with a local environment that is shared between bash and Python.

 ## Example
 Lines that start with `#> ` are evaluated as Python: